|vessel capacity: 100L

 Workpieces are dragged at high speed inside the media mass.

 The high pressure generated by the speed makes drag finishing works 40 times faster than other mass finishing systems.

 No Part-on-Part Contact

 Another outstanding characteristic of drag finishing is that workpieces are individually mounted onto the workstations of the spindle.

-The number of workstations, however, depends on the machine size – it ranges between 4 to 12 workstations.
+The number of workstations, however, depends on the machine size – it ranges between 4 and 12 workstations.

 It operates differently from conventional mass finishing machines where the workpieces free-float in the media.

-In drag finishing machines, the individually-attached parts never touch during the finishing process.
+In drag finishing machines, the individually-attached workpieces never touch during the finishing process.